ubcofood/skipthelineapp/README.md

 - Export analytic pdf in Vendor/Admin Analytic page with pdfkit library integration
   - Allow Vendor/Admin to download and export their sales data to print and organize right under the page.

   - Sample Outputs:
       - See screenshot or video for sample outputs

+- Integrated scripts that allows the order panel to refresh page every ten seconds
+  - Allow vendors to see new orders without the need of manually refresh the page, and the system will automatic show new order once customer has placed one.
+  - Sample Outputs:
+      - See screenshot or video for sample outputs